stacks-network/sbtc-docs/src/best-practices.md

 Please don't use direct I/O calls in libraries at all costs.
 You can bind direct I/O in the final application.
 Our libraries should never use direct I/O in the ideal world.
 I/O destroys deterministic behavior.
 Determinism is essential for testing and debugging because it allows us to reproduce behavior.
 If we can avoid I/O in our libraries, we can achieve 100% test coverage for them.

-Also, try to avoid using multithreading and async programming in a library, use simple synchronous functions which transform a state.
-A top level application may decide how to bind the functions together using different technique, such as a thread pool.
+Try to avoid using multithreading and async programming in a library.
+Use simple synchronous functions which transform a state.
+A top-level application may decide how to bind the functions together using different techniques, such as a [thread pool](https://en.wikipedia.org/wiki/Thread_pool).

 ## Rust Conventions

 To use the convention over configuration principle in Rust, see [project layout](https://doc.rust-lang.org/cargo/guide/project-layout.html).

-Don't create an executable package, always create a library package `cargo new --lib {library-name}`.
-If you need an executable, either use an existing library and create an executable in `{library-name}/src/bin`.
+Don't create an executable package.
+Always create a library package `cargo new --lib {library-name}`.
+If you need an executable, use an existing library and create an executable in `{library-name}/src/bin`.

-A library source code should avoid direct usage of I/O. An executable from `src/bin` should only bind I/O to a library and all other logic should be in a library.

-A name of the package should match a name of the package directory.
+A library source code should avoid direct usage of I/O. An executable from `src/bin` should only bind I/O to a library, and all other logic should be in a library.
+A library name should match a directory name.

-Always use workspace dependencies, this way we can make sure that we don't have [diamond dependency problem](https://en.wikipedia.org/wiki/Dependency_hell#Problems).
+Always use workspace dependencies.
+This way, we can ensure we don't have [diamond dependency problem](https://en.wikipedia.org/wiki/Dependency_hell#Problems).

-Use `--release` for testing and deployng, `cargo build --release`, `cargo test --release`.
-We don't need to test binaries which we will not ship, such as `debug` binaries.
+Use `--release` for testing and deploying, `cargo build --release`, `cargo test --release`.
+We don't need to test binaries that we will not ship, such as `debug` binaries.

 ### Example Of A Rust Workspace With Multiple Packages